 A dental crown is a covering, sometimes known as a “cap”, made out of ceramic and/or metal that surrounds an entire tooth.
 Crowns are typically utilized when a tooth is damaged by decay, fracture, wear, or when there is a cosmetic issue.
-Cosmetic flaws or minor damages may also be corrected with porcelain veneers, which are thin shells that cover the front portion of your tooth.
+Cosmetic flaws or minor damages may also be corrected with thin front coverings called porcelain veneers, which typically preserve more tooth structure.

 A dental bridge is a lab fabricated dental prosthetic designed to replace a missing tooth by connecting two crowns together with a “filler” tooth called a pontic.
 The prosthetic literally “bridges the gap” left from a missing tooth.
 Tooth loss can occur for a variety of reasons such as decay, fracture, injury, and advanced gum disease, the leading cause of missing teeth.

 We can fix your tooth in a matter of hours!
 We have the modern technology with the ability to create your crown in a single visit.
-This technology, called E4D scanning and milling machine at our Aurora dental office for same day crowns.
-This device gives our dentists the ability to prep and deliver crowns during the same appointment – a service that many dental offices don't have.
+This technology, called E4D scanning and milling, is present at our Aurora dental office for same day crowns.
+This device gives our dentists the ability to prepare and deliver crowns during the same appointment – a service that many dental offices don't have.
 You will be able to leave your appointment with a permanent crown, with no need for temporaries or a second visit.
 That is the Highpoint difference.

 Getting a crown or bridge begins with a thorough exam and consultation.
-We offer free consultations to patients undergoing advanced dental services such as crowns, bridges, smile makeovers, and other cosmetic dentistry options.
+We offer free consultations to patients undergoing advanced dental services such as crowns, bridges, smile makeovers, cosmetic dentistry options, and implant services.